rune-rs/rune/book/src/call_frames.md

     *empty*
 ```

-We're not going to go through each instruction step-by-step as in the last
+We're not going to go through each instruction step-by-step like in the last
 section.
-Instead I will point out the things which are worth noting.
+Instead we will only examine the parts related to call frames.

-We have an instruction shown as `call 0xbfd58656ec9a8ebe, 2`, which means tells
+We have a `call 0xbfd58656ec9a8ebe, 2` instruction, which tells the virtual
-the virtual machine to call the function with the hash `0xbfd58656ec9a8ebe`, and
+machine to jump to the function corresponding to the type hash
-use the top two values on the stack as arguments to this function.
+`0xbfd58656ec9a8ebe`, and isolate the top two values on the stack in the next
+call frame.

-We can see that the first argument `a` is on the *lowest* position, and the
+We can see that the first argument `a` is in the *lowest* position, and the
 second argument `b` is on the *highest* position.
-Let's examine this function call closer.
+Let's examine the effects this
+function call has on the stack.

 ```text
     0+0 = 3